Evidence-Based Integrated Care Plan (EBICP)

-Studies have also shown that the severity of oral disease is related to the level of progression of kidney dysfunction, with normal oral health found in the early stages of renal deficiency and periodontal disease developing prior to dialysis and becoming more severe throughout the course of dialysis.
+Studies have also shown that the severity of oral disease is related to the level of progression of kidney dysfunction, with periodontal disease developing prior to dialysis and becoming more severe throughout the course of dialysis.
 Identifying this risk and providing early and adequate treatment may help prevent the onset or reduce the severity of periodontal disease.

 EBICP offers additional cleanings for persons with kidney failure or who are on dialysis.